beachwood23/beachwood23.github.io/README.md

 ---
 ### helpful commands for myself
+Using [Jekyll with Bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) in order to save plugins and stuff.
+This uses the Gemfile.

-`jekyll serve` in the root directory to start a dev server of the blog contents
+`bundle exec jekyll serve` in the root directory to start a dev server of the blog contents

-`jekyll build` to build the whole site as static files, and put into `_site`.
+`bundle exec jekyll build` to build the whole site as static files, and put into `_site`.